lanl/bueno/examples/data/README.md

 with a similar format to the others.
 Additionally, there is a record of the run script executed and the output sent to the terminal at run-time.

-The empty `some-data.txt` asset is also present two levels down in a subdirectory.
+The `some-data.txt` file asset is also present two levels down in a subdirectory.
 This illustrates how bueno supports the creation of any number of data assets as well as quite a few formats.
 Please consult [this](https://github.com/lanl/bueno/blob/master/bueno/public/data.py) for